-(Prerequisite: MGSC B290 or CSCI B101 or satisfactory completion of Computer Applications Proficiency Exam) A study of the concepts, interactions and functions of major business systems with particular emphasis on the problems and issues related to computer based systems.
+(Prerequisite: MGSC B290 or CSCI B101) A study of the concepts, interactions and functions of major business systems with particular emphasis on the problems and issues related to computer based systems.
 Included are concepts of designing information systems, collecting and processing data, reporting results of operations and controlling the business organization.